ply-ct/ply/docs/topics/flows.md

 1. If you double-click on the Request step somewhere other than its label, Ply Configurator pops up.
 After renaming, double-click "Movie by Title"
    (or right-click and select Configure).
 Then enter this for its URL: {% include copy_to_clipboard.html text="https://ply-ct.org/movies?title=Dracula" %}
    <img src="../img/get-dracula.png" alt="Movie by Title" width="888px">
-   This points to [ply-movies](https://github.com/ply-ct/ply-movies#readme), Ply's playground REST API containing a few hundred horror movies from the 1930s.
+   This points to [ply-movies](https://github.com/ply-ct/ply-movies#readme), our playground REST API containing horror movies from the 1930s.

 ## Draw links between flow steps
 1. To draw new links, switch to Connect mode:
    <img src="../img/connect.png" alt="Connect Mode Icon" class="icon-img" style="width:22px;">
 1. Then click/drag your mouse to draw a link between Start and "Movie by Title".
 1. Do the same between "Movie by Title" and Stop.